Journal

 Despite having six children and running a farm business my mother baked regularly.

-She baked all the traditional Irish baking favourites such as fruit soda, wheaten bread, soda farls, a variety of scones, potato apple bread for Halloween, rich fruit cakes for Christmas and Simnel cake for Easter.
+She baked all the traditional Irish baking favourites such as fruit soda, wheaten bread soda farls, a variety of scones, potato apple bread for Halloween, rich fruit cakes for Christmas and Simnel cake for Easter.

-Seasonal Traditional Irish Baking
+Traditional Irish Baking

 She made rose hip syrup from the wild rose hips in the hedges, we collected wild mushrooms from the fields and made strawberry jam (always before the Twelfth of July!) with local outdoor strawberries.